 - Use Visual Aids: Visual aids, such as fraction bars and number lines, can be helpful in understanding the relationship between fractions and decimals.
 These tools can make the concepts more concrete and easier to grasp.

 - Check Your Work: Always check your work, especially when performing calculations with decimals.
-Use estimation to ensure that your answer is reasonable.
+Use estimation to confirm that your answer is reasonable.

 - Simplify Fractions First: Before converting a fraction to a decimal, simplify it to its lowest terms.
 This will make the division process easier and reduce the chance of errors.